-As COVID-19 and civil unrest gripped the nation, the Steelcase Foundation shifted some of its grantmaking strategy to provide rapid-response funding to quickly support nonprofits in our community.
+As COVID-19 and civil unrest gripped the nation, the Steelcase Foundation shifted some of its grantmaking strategies to provide rapid-response funding to quickly support nonprofits in our community.
 We continue to review applications weekly and have so far made the following grants:

-- $250,000 to Heart of West Michigan United Way’s Coronavirus Response Fund, which provided emergency grants to local nonprofits within 48 hours of request, and has awarded over $3.1 million to 134 nonprofits providing direct service to those in need.
+- $250,000 to Heart of West Michigan United Way’s Coronavirus Response Fund, which provided emergency grants to local nonprofits within 48 hours of the request, and has awarded over $3.1 million to 134 nonprofits providing direct service to those in need.

 - $50,000 to Family Promise of Grand Rapids to provide emergency shelter through hotel rooms for approximately 60 families each night through November 1 to comply with COVID-19 safety restrictions.

-- $50,000 to the Greater Grand Rapids Chamber Foundation to provide short-term support for small businesses in need, with preference for minority-owned businesses and those serving under-resourced communities, as well as those ineligible for state or federal support or who encountered barriers to navigate other systems for support in a timely manner.
+- $50,000 to the Greater Grand Rapids Chamber Foundation to provide short-term support for small businesses in need, with a preference for minority-owned businesses and those serving under-resourced communities, as well as those ineligible for state or federal support or who encountered barriers to navigating other systems for support in a timely manner.
 Through the fund GGRCF awarded over $1.3 million to 211 businesses.